bradgrantham/gpt-4-6502/README.md

 [Here's fizzbuzz.asm on GitHub.](https://github.com/bradgrantham/gpt-4-6502/blob/main/fizzbuzz.asm)

-When executed, the result of memory locations 1 through 15 are 0xFB is the memory index is FizzBuzz (divisible by 3 and 5), 0xF0 if the index is Fizz, 0xB0 if Buzz, or the value of the index itself otherwise.
+When executed, the result of memory locations 1 through 15 are 0xFB if the memory index is FizzBuzz (divisible by 3 and 5), 0xF0 if the index is Fizz, 0xB0 if Buzz, or the value of the index itself otherwise.
 So that looks like this in decimal numbers including memory location 0:

 ```
 0, 1, 2, 240, 4, 176, 240, 7, 8, 240, 176, 11, 240, 13, 14, 251